jonmjonm/AtlasIO.jl/README.md

 |       pct21.zip
 ```
 ## The files contained here are :
+* README.md :
+    This file.
+It contains a description of the repository and how to use it.
+* atlas_format.md :
+    This file contains a description of the Atlas file format.
+It describes the JSONL format and the different fields in the JSON objects.
+* LICENSE :
+    This file contains the license for the repository.
+The code is licensed under the MIT license.
 * src directory
     - AtlasIO.jl:
         This is the main Atlas reader and writer module written in Julia.